 What does a rabbet joint look like?

-It looks like two stairs carved into the edge of a workpiece.
-Those are then joined together at a 90-degree angle.
+A rabbet joint looks like two stairs carved into the edge of a workpiece.
+These “stairs” are then joined together at a 90-degree angle.